Water Softener - Salt Bridge

 - If the broom handle hits something hard, make sure you are not hitting the bottom of the tank or the walls.
 If it is not the floor or the sides, you have a salt bridge.

 - Carefully break the bridge with the broom handle.
-Avoid pounding or damaging the inside walls of the unit.
+Avoid pounding or damaging the inside walls of the water softener.
 Banging the walls could crack the tank.

 - If the salt bridge is difficult to break up, pour 1 gallon of warm (not hot) water into the tank to help dissolve the bridge.